-- 1. Cost and fitting charge for eyeglasses and contact lenses. - 2.
+- Cost and fitting charge for eyeglasses and contact lenses, except first pair of lenses after cataract surgery. - 2.
 Routine vision exams, including refractive exams to determine the need for vision correction. - 3.
 Implantable lenses used only to fix a refractive error (such as Intacs corneal implants). - 4.
 Eye exercise or vision therapy. - 5.
 Surgery that is intended to allow you to see better without glasses or other vision correction.
 Examples include radial keratotomy, laser and other refractive eye surgery. - 6.
 Bone anchored hearing aids except when either of the following applies: - You have craniofacial anomalies whose abnormal or absent ear canals prevent the use of a wearable hearing aid. - You have hearing loss of sufficient severity that it would not be remedied enough by a wearable hearing aid.